Guli-Y/ElectricityPricePredictor/README.md

 For the detailed description and evaluation of each model, please refere to the notebook of corresponding model in notebooks directory

-If you are interested in our final presentation, please checkout this [slide](https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing) and this [video]()
+If you are interested in our final presentation, please checkout this [slide](https://docs.google.com/presentation/d/1LzwVxNeJ9FzhfXJTaiTVQ-xDzbNQjwrejzYSZsak8YQ/edit?usp=sharing)

 If you are interested in our forecast results, checkout our heroku [webpage](https://pricepred-g.herokuapp.com/)

-# Data source
+# Data sources

 **Day-ahead electricity price**

 downloaded and API requested from [ENTSOE](https://transparency.entsoe.eu/load-domain/r2/totalLoadR2/show?name=&defaultValue=true&viewType=TABLE&areaType=BZN&atch=false&dateTime.dateTime=06.11.2020+00:00|CET|DAY&biddingZone.values=CTY|10Y1001A1001A83F!BZN|10Y1001A1001A82H&dateTime.timezone=CET_CEST&dateTime.timezone_input=CET+(UTC+1)+/+CEST+(UTC+2))

-The clean, hourly, up-to-date electricity price data can be obtained by calling get_shifted_price() function in data.py in electricity_price_predictor folder.
+The clean, hourly, up-to-date electricity price data can be obtained by calling get_shifted_price() function from electricity_price_predictor.data.

 **Historical weather of Denmark**

 purchased from [openweather](https://openweathermap.org/)

-I could not make this data public becasue I only have the licence for usage but not the ownership.
+Because I only have the licence for usage but not the ownership, I am not putting the data here.

 **Future weather of Denmark**